-- (1) The amounts in the "Option Awards" column reflect the aggregate grant date fair value of awards of stock options granted pursuant to our long-term incentive plans during the periods reported above, computed in accordance with FASB ASC Topic 718, Compensation Stock compensation.
-The assumptions made in the valuation of our option awards is disclosed in Note 11 Share Based Payments in our Notes to Consolidated Financial Statements contained in this transition annual report on Form 10-KT. - Non-Equity Incentive Plan Compensation is based upon the achievement of pre-determined quarterly goals, namely, quantitative financial goals comprising of revenue, gross margin and operating income, and non-quantitative performance goals.
+- (1)The amounts in the "Option Awards" column reflect the aggregate grant date fair value of awards of stock options granted pursuant to our long-term incentive plans during the periods reported above, computed in accordance with FASB ASC Topic 718, Compensation - Stock Compensation.
+The assumptions made in the valuation of our option awards is disclosed in Note 11 - Share Based Payments in our Notes to Consolidated Financial Statements contained in our annual report on Form 10-K for the year ended December 31, 2010. - (2)Non-Equity Incentive Plan Compensation is based upon the achievement of predetermined quarterly goals, namely, quantitative financial goals comprising of revenue, gross margin and operating income, and non-quantitative performance goals.
 While quantitative financial goals are similar for all the executive officers, non-quantitative goals vary for each officer.
 Examples of non-quantitative goals include introduction of a new product, identification of a new distribution opportunity, implementing internal controls, and improving product quality.
 The Chief Executive Officer recommends to the Compensation Committee the compensation for achievement or partial achievement of any such predetermined goal.
-Compensation under the non-equity incentive plan is calculated by assigning 70% weight to quantitative financial goals (with revenue, gross margin and operating income having e qual share) and 30% to non-quantitative goals.
-Of the amounts included above, Ms. Hakimoglu's compensation for year ended June 30, 2009 included \$15,385 for achieving financial goals and \$29,100 for achieving non-quantitative goals.
-Mr. LeClaire's compensation for the year ended June 30, 2009 included \$6,119 for achieving financial goals and \$23,889 for achieving non-quantitative goals.

-Mr. Bathurst's compensation for six months ended December 31, 2009 included \$12,732 for achieving non-quantitative goals and during the year ended June 30, 2009, \$5,915 for achieving financial goals and \$28,821 for achieving non-quantitative goalsMr.
-Sorrentino's compensation for the year ended June 30, 2009 included \$5,438 towards achieving non-quantitative goals.
-Mr. Narayanan's compensation for the six months ended December 31, 2009 includes \$12,029 towards achieving non-quantitative goals.
+Compensation under the non-equity incentive plan is calculated by assigning 70% weight to quantitative financial goals (with revenue, gross margin and operating income having equal share) and 30% to non-quantitative goals.
+Of the amounts included above, Ms. Hakimoglu's compensation for the year ended December 31, 2010 included \$56,273 for achieving financial goals and \$17,250 for achieving non-quantitative goals, and during the year ended June 30, 2009 included \$15,385 for achieving financial goals and \$29,100 for achieving non-quantitative goals.
+Mr. Bathurst's compensation for the year ended December 31, 2010 included \$37,923 for achieving financial goals and \$9,939 for achieving non-quantitative goals.
+Mr. Bathurst's compensation for six months ended December 31, 2009 included \$12,732 for achieving non-quantitative goals and during the year ended June 30, 2009 included \$5,915 for achieving financial goals and \$28,821 for achieving non-quantitative goals.
+Mr. Narayanan's compensation for the year ended December 31, 2010 included \$33,030 for achieving financial goals and \$10,698 for achieving non-quantitative goals, and compensation for the six months ended December 31, 2009 included \$12,029 towards achieving non-quantitative goals.
+Mr. Braithwaite's compensation for the year ended December 31, 2010 included \$37,923 for achieving financial goals and \$11,625 for achieving non-quantitative goals.

-- The amounts in the "All Other Compensation" column reflect the value of our 401(k) and Employee Stock Purchase Plan, or ESPP, matching contributions, paid time off, sign-on bonus and severance payments as follows.
-Ms. Hakimoglu received the following: 401(k) matching contribution of \$6,009 during 2009 and \$5,055 during 2008; and ESPP matching contribution of \$2,381 during 2009 and \$2,212 during 2008.
-Mr. LeClaire received the following: 401(k) matching contribution of \$3,666 during 2009 and \$5,096 during 2008; ESPP matching contribution of \$1,517 during 2009 and \$1,648 during 2008; and time off payout of \$6,986 during 2009.
-Mr. Bathurst received the following: 401(k) matching contribution of \$3,867 during 2009 and \$4,442 during 2008.
-Mr. Sorrentino received \$40,000 towards a sign-on bonus. - (4) Mr. Narayanan joined our company as our Vice President of Finance during July 2009. - (5) Mr. LeClaire left our company during May 2009. - (6) Mr. Sorrentino joined our company during April 2009 and left our company during December 2009. - (7) Mr. Braithwaite joined our company during November 2009.
+- (3) The amounts in the "All Other Compensation" column reflect the value of our 401(k) and Employee Stock Purchase Plan, or ESPP, matching contributions, paid time off, sign-on bonus, severance payments and honorarium under a patenting process program as follows.
+Ms. Hakimoglu received the following: 401(k) matching contribution of \$6,009 during 2009; and ESPP matching contribution of \$2,381 during 2009.
+Mr. Bathurst received the following: honorarium under a patenting process program of \$2,425 in 2010; 401(k) matching contribution of \$3,867 during 2009.
+Mr. Braithwaite received \$9,275 under a patenting process program in 2010. - (4) Mr. Narayanan joined our company as our Vice President of Finance during July 2009. - (5) Mr. Braithwaite joined our company during November 2009.

-OUTSTANDING EQUITY AWARDS
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END

-The following table provides information on the holdings of stock options by the named executive officers as of December 31, 2009.
-None of the officers listed exercised any stock options during the transition period ended December 31, 2009 or fiscal year ended June 30, 2009.
+The following table provides information on the holdings of stock options by the named executive officers as of December 31, 2010.
+None of the officers listed exercised any stock options during the year ended December 31, 2010 or the transition period ended December 31, 2009.